Ross University School of Medicine Logo

 Will I be able to practice in the U.S.?

 Yes.
-Ross Med students are eligible to take all of the USMLE by registering with the ECFMG and are eligible to apply for licensure in all states in the United States.
+Ross Med students are eligible to take the USMLE® Step exams by registering with the ECFMG and are eligible to apply for licensure in all states in the United States.

-A full list of Ross Med’s application requirements can be found here.
+A full list of our application requirements, including prerequisite courses, can be found here.

 Privacy Policy